zrythm/zrythm/doc/user/editing/timeline/arranger.rst

 The timeline arranger is the main area where the song is composed.
 It consists of a collection of events, such as regions, positioned against time.
-Some events will open separate windows for further editing when clicked.
+Some events (such as regions) will open separate windows for further editing when clicked.

 .. image:: /_static/img/timeline-arranger.png
    :align: center